cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 The building blocks of blockchain technology can be found in the 1980s and 1990s when breakthroughs in computer science and cryptography laid the necessary groundwork.
 Blockchain technology per se was invented in 2008.

-The necessary breakthroughs included append-only, provably correct transaction logs using built-in error checking, strong authentication and encryption using public keys, mature theories of fault-tolerant systems, widespread understanding of peer-to-peer systems and, of course, the advent of the internet and ubiquitous connectivity and powerful client-side computers.
+The necessary breakthroughs included append-only, provably correct transaction logs using built-in error checking, strong authentication and encryption using public keys, mature theories of fault-tolerant systems, widespread understanding of peer-to-peer systems, and, of course, the advent of the internet and ubiquitous connectivity and powerful client-side computers.

 On the fateful October 31, 2008, an individual, or group, calling itself Satoshi Nakamoto proposed a **P2P network for a digital currency**, calling it **Bitcoin**.
 It introduced a novel consensus mechanism, now referred to as Nakamoto Consensus, that uses Proof-of-Work (PoW) to enable nodes to reach agreement in a decentralized network.
 Suddenly, it became possible to send online payments directly between parties **independently of financial institutions and trusted third parties**.
 Bitcoin became the first public, decentralized application.